CrunchyData/postgres-operator/docs/content/tutorial/backups.md

 First, copy your GCS key secret (which is a JSON file) into `kustomize/gcs/gcs-key.json`.
 Note that a `.gitignore` directive prevents you from committing this file.

-Next, open the `postgres.yaml` file and edit `spec.backups.pgbackrest.gcs.repos.gcs.bucket` to the name of the GCS bucket that you want to back up to.
+Next, open the `postgres.yaml` file and edit `spec.backups.pgbackrest.repos.gcs.bucket` to the name of the GCS bucket that you want to back up to.
 If you are deploying to OpenShift, ensure to set `spec.openshift` to `true`.

 Save this file, and then run: